The Board of the Scottish Fire and Rescue Service

 The main purpose of the Scottish Fire and Rescue Service is to work in partnership with communities, the public and private sectors and other agencies on fire safety, prevention, protection and emergency response to improve the safety and wellbeing of people throughout Scotland.

 The Board provides strategic direction, support and guidance to the SFRS ensuring that it operates effectively and that the Scottish Government’s priorities are implemented.
 Board members are personally and corporately accountable for the Board’s actions and decisions.
-They also scrutinise plans and proposals and hold the Chief Officer and Senior Leadership Team (SLT) to account.
+They also scrutinise plans and proposals and hold the Chief Officer and Strategic Leadership Team (SLT) to account.

 The Board is able to establish its own committee structure and delegate responsibilities to such committees as it considers fit.
 In addition to giving leadership and strategic direction, a very important role for the Board is the scrutiny of risk, financial management and performance.